 PI 815 Spiritual Transcendence and Health.
 This course will examine key concepts that are foundational to the empirical study of the relationship between spirituality and health.
-The emphasis will be on spiritual transcendence, religious experience, and forgiveness.
-Participants will be encouraged to reflect on the relationship between spiritual experience, health, and illness.
-Prerequisite: PI800.
-(2 units)
+The emphasis will be on spiritual

 PI 817 Foundations of Christian Therapy.
 This course will provide a skills-oriented, practical introduction to the foundations of a biblical, Christian approach to counseling and psychotherapy, including both implicit and explicit integration.
 Topics covered will include assumptions about human nature and sources of truth, the use of spiritual resources (e.g., prayer and inner healing, the Scriptures, referral to church or parachurch groups and lay counselors), dealing with spiritual issues in therapy, and intrapersonal integration and the spirituality of the therapist and client.
 Prerequisite: Pl800.
 (2 units)